 At some point in my life, I learned how to change a tire.
 I assume my dad taught me, because I know to loosen the bolts before lifting the car off the ground and I know to put the car jack under the axle.
-I don’t remember having the lesson, and I don’t remember every having to change one.
-Every flat I remember was some slow leak that revealed itself when I left home.
-Those were just small irritants that I could just call AAA to fix.
+I don’t remember having the lesson, and I don’t remember ever having to change one.
+Every flat I remember was some slow leak, small irritants that I could just call AAA to fix.

 Now that I drive in China, I think about flat tires all the time.
-At least once a week, I see someone pushing their electric scooter down the road with one flat tire.
-There is so much road construction and so many huge potholes I’m actually surprised there are not hundreds more struggling with flats every day.
+At least once a week, I see someone pushing his or her electric scooter down the road with one flat tire.
+There is so much road construction and so many huge potholes I’m actually surprised there is not hundreds more struggling with flats every day.